 Internship availability is based on academic calendar schedule and current Museum needs.

-The Oregon Jewish Museum and Center for Holocaust Education offers a one-semester, paid practicum in archival work open to any graduate student enrolled in an accredited archival management, library science, or museum studies program.
+The Oregon Jewish Museum and Center for Holocaust Education offers internships in archival work open to any graduate student enrolled in an accredited archival management, library science, or museum studies program.
+The Collections Department will work with students to fit their needs and interests.
 This internship provides a broad experience in archives and museum collections work in order to expose students to the diversity of projects in the Collections Department.
-The internship covers practical work experience in archival arrangement and description, oral history, cataloging of museum objects and photographs, and individual work in one other area of archival management (grant writing, exhibit planning, or a topic of the student’s choice).
-Each of these modules includes readings and a study session on the assigned topic.
+The internship covers practical work experience in archival arrangement and description, oral history, and cataloging of museum objects and photographs.
 The Curator of Collections and the Archivist works closely with the intern throughout the semester, monitoring and guiding the experience.
 Upon the completion of this internship, the student will have gained real-world archives and museum experience that will provide context to their ongoing graduate studies and assist them in making future career choices.

 The Oregon Jewish Museum and Center For Holocaust Education seeks a qualified intern to assist in the Collections and Exhibitions departments with work on upcoming exhibitions and ongoing collection acquisitions.
 OJMCHE interns work closely over a period of several months with museum professionals on varied collections and exhibitions projects to gain insight into the workings of the museum.
 Tasks include, but are not limited to: visual and newspaper research for exhibition development, reading and abstracting oral histories, cataloging new donations and loans, processing archival collections, data entry, digitizing photographic collections, gallery preparation, and artifact handling.
 Internship can be extended depending on desire and performance.